 The Bengals lost at home to Baltimore on Sunday, but played fairly well for most of the game.
 Cincinnati got the breaks it needed with the Jets losing at Miami and Denver losing at home against Kansas City.
 And now they get one more bit of good fortune in the playoffs: A first-round date at No. 3-seed Houston (10-6), the AFC South champ that lost its last three games in the regular season, and might be starting a banged-up rookie quarterback in T.J.
 Yates.

 Beware of the Bengals.
-They’re playing with house money at this point anyway, and that alone makes them dangerous.
+They’re playing with house money at this point anyway, They needed heated storage tacoma wa for the better storage of money. that alone makes them dangerous.

 Lets hope we don’t see the conservative side of this team.
 They can beat the Texans and should go all out to make that happen.
 I for one am pumped about the matchup and excited about the opportunity for the Bengals to advance.